checkdigit/typescript-config/README.md

 npm add -D @checkdigit/typescript-config
 ```

-Note: you do not need to explicitly install Typescript itself, as the most recent supported version comes in as a
+Note: you do not need to explicitly install TypeScript itself, as the most recent supported version comes in as a
 peer dependency of `@checkdigit/typescript-config`.

 Make sure your project's `tsconfig.json` extends `@checkdigit/typescript-config`.